 From the very beginning of our homeschooling adventure, I had kids who would outright refuse to write anything creatively.
 When I brought out a writing assignment, they would groan and sometimes even have meltdowns.
 You see, they had spent years in school being told to write in a particular form with a particular set of rules.
 By the time we started homeschooling, they were over it.
 No one but the baby (who was new to school) wanted to spend time being forced to write another boring essay.

 So, I had to come up with something new to get their creative juices flowing and to keep the meltdowns at a minimum.
-It was about that time that I was introduced to Brave Writer.
-This relaxed homeschooling lifestyle appealed to the beleaguered homeschool mom in me, and the writing philosophy was so different that I thought that it just might work.
+It was about that time that I was introduced to freewriting.
+This relaxed writing style appealed to the beleaguered homeschool mom in me, and the writing philosophy was so different that I thought that it just might work.

 There is a peculiar kind of magic that happens when you freewrite with your kids.
 Somehow the frustrations of the day disappear, and you enter a world of imagination — even if it’s only for 10 minutes.

-There are simple rules to freewriting according to Julie Bogart of Brave Writer.
+There are simple rules to freewriting.
 The most important of these are keep your pencil moving and don’t stop for anything – not a misspelled word or misplaced comma.
 Just keep going.
 This isn’t time for revision or perfection.
 It’s a sort of brain dump — just get everything you are thinking on paper.
 Freewriting should be fun and creative, not critical.

 How to Start Freewriting

 The more straightforward the task, the easier it is to accomplish.
 This philosophy applies to freewriting as well.
 We keep freewriting simple which allows the kids more freedom to think creatively.